Previous dayApril 16, 2026Next day

 7.8 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.9 earthquake 36 km ESE of Malaga, New Mexico at 18:49 UTC on April 16, 2026.
+On April 16, 2026 at 18:49 UTC, a magnitude 2.9 earthquake struck 36 km ESE of Malaga, New Mexico.
 In the 72 hours after this event, the USGS recorded 5 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
-At a depth of 7.8 km, the event was shallow crustal.
-The epicenter is at 32.067°, -103.727°.
+The event originated approximately 7.8 km below the surface, classifying it as shallow crustal.
+Coordinates: 32.067°, -103.727°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16